ma7dev/__sudomaze.github.io/_site/_pages/about/02_studies.md

 ### Fall 2020

-Mazen will be a Teaching Assistance (TA) for X, and he will be taking the following courses:
+Mazen will be a Teaching Assistance (TA) for INTRODUCTION TO DATABASES (CS 340), and he will be taking the following courses:

 * TOPICS IN GRAPHICS AND VISION: ST/ DIGITAL IMAGE PROCESSING (CS 559)
 * CONVEX OPTIMIZATION (ECE 599)